bsolomon1124/misc/azure/azure_notes.md

 Components/types of authorization:

-- Self-service password reset, multi-factor authentication (MFA), custom banned password list, smart lockout services
+- Self-service password reset (SSPR), multi-factor authentication (MFA), custom banned password list, smart lockout services
 - MFA: requires _two or more_ elements for full authentication
     - **Something you know**: a password, PIN (i.e. at the ATM), or the answer to a security question
     - **Something you possess**: a mobile app that receives a notification or a token-generating device